Leon7774/FSMSpamDetector/README.md

 This is a Spam Detector using Finite State Machine (FSM) theory and Aho-Corasick algorithm.

-To test the program, run:
+To test the program, run SpamDetectorEvaluator.java in your IDE, or run the following in your terminal:

 ```
 SpamDetectorEvaluator.java